-The frequently asked questions pertaining to reservations and the reforms proposed by FDR/Lok Satta have been compiled as below
+Answers to the Frequently Asked Questions pertaining to reservations and the reforms proposed by FDR/Lok Satta have been compiled in the given pages:

-1) Should there be reservations?
+Q1 : Should there be reservations?

 Yes, reservations are emphatically needed.
 In a country of India's circumstances with mass poverty, caste oppression, centuries of discrimination and future of majority of children being determined by birth, it is absolutely essential that special efforts are made to give extra opportunities to the oppressed communities.
 There is a broad consensus in India that reservations are necessary to help uplift the disadvantaged sections.